Updated November 2017

 The lightest backpacking water filter system is the Katadyn BeFree

-at 2.3 ounces that includes its own small bottle, followed closely by the Sawyer Mini
+at 2.3 ounces that includes its small bottle, followed closely by the Sawyer Mini

 with its bottle at 2.5 oz.
 Chemical treatments are also very light as well as compact and almost unnoticeable in your pack.
 Aquamira Water Treatment Drops

-only weigh 0.2 oz for the whole package.
+weigh just 0.2 oz for the whole package.